dragonli-people/dragonli-general-service-interfaces/README.md

 # dragonli-general-service-interfaces
-defined some general services,such as other-service or netty service
+* defined some general services,such as other-service or db-service or netty service